Dimitri-Sid/PDAC_TLS/README.md

 Here, we provide a spatial multi-omics atlas of PDAC tumors from a series of immunotherapy neoadjuvant clinical trials.
 Intratumorally, pathologic responders exhibit mature TLS that propagate plasma cells into malignant niches.
 Our findings offer insights on the role of TLS-associated humoral immunity and stromal remodeling during immunotherapy treatment.

-Data are made available through [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE277116)
+Data are made available through [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE277116) and Zenodo doi: 10.5281/zenodo.13764

 For any questions please email sdimitri [at] jhmi.edu